 A money saving option is to purchase a light weight travel cot which can be used as the pseudo bassinet at home until the baby is 6 months old.

-You can then take the same bed on your travels to provide some consistency for the baby.
+You can then take the same bed to provide some consistency when travelling with a baby.
+You can even bring along a co-sleeper and share your bed with your baby.

 - Nappy Disposal Bags